oliveroneill/lambda-python-requirements/README.md

 - Creating a zip of requirements based on `Pipfile` or `requirements.txt`
 - Using docker to ensure the requirements are built correclty for Lambda

-To use this run `npm link` and then `lambda-python-requirements` from within the directory with the `requirements.txt` file or a `Pipfile`.
+To use this run `npm link` and then `pal` from within the directory with the `requirements.txt` file or a `Pipfile`.
+It will output into a directory called `pal` or `package.zip` if using the zip option.
+This output will contain dependencies and scripts so that they can be easily uploaded to AWS.

 ---